The Price of a Song

-The Price of a Song is a 1935 British crime film, directed by Michael Powell.
-It is one of 23 quota quickies Powell directed between 1931 and 1936.
-It features a largely forgotten cast - only Felix Aylmer, here in a minor role, would go on to a significant film career.
+The Price of a Song is a lost 1935 British crime film, directed by Michael Powell and starring Campbell Gullan, Marjorie Corbett and Gerald Fielding.
+It was written by Michael Barringer from a story by Anthony Gittins and is one of 23 quota quickies Powell directed between 1931 and 1936.

+Preservation status

+The British Film Institute has classed The Price of a Song as a lost film, included in its "75 Most Wanted" list.
+The BFI National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 Impecunious bookmaker's clerk Arnold Grierson, seeing a way to easy money, forces his daughter Margaret to marry wealthy but obnoxious songwriter Nevern, ignoring her romance with local newspaper editor Michael Hardwick.
 Soon after the wedding, Grierson requests the loan of a significant sum of money from Nevern and is furious and humiliated to be flatly turned down.
 He begins to make elaborate plans to murder Nevern on the assumption that Margaret will then inherit her husband's estate.
 Meanwhile, the desperately unhappy Margaret has rekindled her relationship with Hardwick.
 Nevern finds them in a café together and causes a public scene.
 Margaret determines that her only course of action is to divorce Nevern, a prospect which horrifies her father.

 Nevern is in the process of composing a new song, and lodges a draft manuscript with his publisher.
 Making sure he has set up a foolproof alibi, Grierson goes to Nevern's house and kills him as he is finalising his new composition.
 As he leaves through one door, Hardwick, intending to ask Nevern to divorce Margaret, arrives through another.
 Hardwick finds the body and alerts the police, who in the circumstances do not believe his story and arrest him on suspicion of murder.

 The interested parties later gather at Nevern's home to hear the reading of the will.
 Margaret is declared the sole inheritor of all her husband's money and assets, to the delight of her father.
 He is so happy that he begins to whistle, and gives himself away because it is Nevern's finished composition, which he could only have heard by being in the house on the night of the murder.